Initial State

 Selecting a coordinate type

 You can define the initial state using Cartesian, Geodetic, or Spherical elements if the coordinate system is fixed, or by Cartesian, Spherical, and several other element sets if the coordinate system is inertial.
-Select the desired element set from the Coordinate Type shortcut menu and then define an Orbit Epoch and values for the elements of the selected set.
+Select the desired element set from the Coordinate Type drop-down menu and then define an Orbit Epoch and values for the elements of the selected set.

 Initial State Tool

-• change the initial state of the satellite by reading ephemeris from a file
+• Change the initial state of the satellite by reading ephemeris from a file

-• move the epoch of the initial state using a vehicle's propagated ephemeris
+• Move the epoch of the initial state using a vehicle's propagated ephemeris

 See the Initial State Tool topic for more information.